mf-dlcz/AI/week_2/gen_AI_architecture.md

 Automation involves planning and deployment through agents and functions for diverse tasks.

+The models can be trained to recognize patterns, make decisions, and perform actions based on the provided inputs.

+One way automation happens is through function calls or agents.
+An agent refers to a software system or component that can perceive its environment, make decisions, and take actions to achieve specific goals or complete tasks.
+An agent is essentially a program or set of functions that interacts with a generative AI model.
+It receives outputs or actions from the model.
+The agent uses the outputs to perform tasks or operations.

+1. user input
+2. receive request
+3. automation workflow (function calls or agents)
+4. FM
+5. automation workflow (function calls or agents)
+6. prepare response
+7. app response

 ## Productivity
 Productivity involves offering assistance in various applications, ranging from coding to business intelligence.

+1. input request
+2. receive request
+3. application (productivity tool)
+4. FM
+5. prepare response
+6. generated output